ptibogxiv/ptibogxivtheme/README.md

 **ptibogxivtheme** is a WordPress starter theme loaded with Bootstrap 4.
 Based on b4st theme.
 Optimized for Doliconnect, Polylang, Secupress modules.
-You can view it in on our website https://www.ptibogxiv.net
+You can view it in on our website https://www.ptibogxiv.net and https://demo.ptibogxiv.net

 ## Features of this theme